 Involuntary Token Exposure

-With the interests of both traders and LPs in mind, Bancor v2 offers solutions to all three of these problems.
+With the interests of both traders and LPs in mind, Bancor v2.1 offers solutions to these problems.

 Most first generation AMMs require LPs to contribute equal or determinate parts of each asset represented in the pool.
 This is both an inconvenience and a liability for many LPs who may hold only one of the assets and/or are only interested in exposure to that single asset.
-Bancor v2 breaks this paradigm, allowing LPs to contribute liquidity as they see fit.
-Due to single token staking, Bancor v2 now issues separate pool tokens for each asset in the pool, meaning that v2-enabled pools issue two pool tokens instead of one.
+Bancor v2.1 breaks this paradigm, allowing LPs to contribute and maintain 100% exposure in a single token.

-In order to allow for the special properties of Bancor v2 pools, there are a few limitations relative to v1 pools.
+In order to allow for the special properties of Bancor v2.1, there are a few limitations.

-First, v2 only works for two-asset pools.
-Developers are still able to deploy legacy pools with more than two assets and custom weights.
+First, v2.1 only works for two-asset pools.
+Developers are still able to deploy legacy v1 pools with more than two assets and custom weights.